Thoughts and Rankings

 I found a great design to use for my site and in some nice buttons on the main page too.
 I wanted to finally add something to this page so Im going to rank some OS's.

-Also future rankings and such will go here
+Also future rankings and such will go on top of this entry

 OS Rankings: